bigdatalyn/bigdatalyn.github.io/_posts/2018-07-24-Oracle_Linux_18c.md

 ### Download

-There are two ways in the following URLs which are provided.
+There are two following URLs which are provided to download.

 [Oracle Database 18c - 18.3](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/oracle18c-linux-180000-5022980.html)